TriliumNext/helm-charts/README.md

 # ||WIP|| Trilium Helm Chart

 This is the Helm Chart for Trilium, to easily deploy Trilium on your Kubernetes cluster.
-This chart leverages the [bjw-s common library](https://github.com/bjw-s/helm-charts/tree/a081de53024d8328d1ae9ff7e4f6bc500b0f3a29/charts/library/common) to further increase the ease of use when deploying.
+This chart leverages the [bjw-s common library](https://github.com/bjw-s/helm-charts/blob/common-3.1.0/charts/library/common/values.yaml) to further increase the ease of use when deploying.
+Please view the previous link to see what values you can change/tweak to your needs [here](https://github.com/bjw-s/helm-charts/blob/common-3.1.0/charts/library/common/values.yaml).

+Below are some examples of what you could provide for the chart's values.

 ## Example values